shakirul15-311/BC_HA_Map_Python/README.md

 ![Alt text](BC_HA.PNG)

 ## Features
-GeoPandas for Geospatial Data: Utilizes GeoPandas to load and manipulate geospatial data from a GeoJSON file, ensuring accurate representation of health authority boundaries.
+GeoPandas for Geospatial Data: Utilizes GeoPandas to load and manipulate geospatial data from a GeoJSON file (https://catalogue.data.gov.bc.ca/dataset/health-authority-boundaries/resource/581168b5-7014-41fd-86ec-334137d6bc4e ), ensuring accurate representation of health authority boundaries.
 Folium for Interactive Maps: Employs Folium to create interactive maps that can be easily explored through a web interface.
 Folium's capabilities allow for the addition of tooltips and popups to enhance user interaction.

 ## Custom Styling: